The Church and the School

 As a Voluntary Aided Primary School we belong to a family of church schools within the Bath and Wells Diocese.
 Central to the mission and work of our diocese is the belief that every child and young person with whom we work should have the opportunity for a life enhancing encounter with Jesus Christ.

 Stories from the Old and New Testaments are told to the children weekly in worship.
-The Parish Vicar visits us regularly and teaches about the seasons and festivals of the Church Year and the major Christian festivals are celebrated in school.
-A variety of evangelists visit the school several times a term.
+Rev Gail Thomas, who visits us regularly, teaches about the seasons and festivals of the Church Year and the major Christian festivals are celebrated in school.